 Entrepreneur defines outsourcing as “The practice of having certain job functions done outside a company instead of having an in-house department or employee handle them.
 Functions can be outsourced to either a company or an individual.”
-While the practice is a growing trend among online entrepreneurs, it’s also becoming an important action in the corporate world.
+While the practice is a growing trend among online entrepreneurs, it’s also becoming important in the corporate world.

 What jobs can be outsourced?

 Almost any job can be outsourced, but the most common are the jobs that don’t need to be completed on-site.
-For example, many people hire ecommerce accountants for their online stores.
-This is the perfect type of job to outsource because it’s not someone you have to deal with on a daily basis.
+For example, many people hire e-commerce accountants for their online stores.
+This is the perfect type of job to outsourcing because it’s not someone you have to deal with on a daily basis.
 They don’t have to have any hands-on interaction with your company in order to fulfill their duties.
 Other popular jobs to outsource include personal assistants, web designers, sales, and customer support.

 But online jobs aren’t the only types of jobs that can be outsourced.
 Take for example, a used car lot.
 Their business may benefit from hiring someone else to scout for salvage cars rather than searching for them themselves.
 A boutique might also hire an independent contractor to shop for wholesale clothing for them.